Web Analytics for Department or Faculty Websites

 The Advanced Options window is where you can select image output sizes, among other options.
 When you select the checkmark box for Resize/Resample, you will see your options pop-up.
 Select "Resize based on one side" and choose a Width of around 450 pixels.
 Select OK at the bottom of the window, then Start on the main window.
 A new window will pop-up showing the program's progress in resizing your files.
 When it is done, your images will be saved in the Output folder that you specified.
 So easy!

 This software will allow you to generate a PDF (Portable Document Format) from other programs such as Office, or Internet Explorer.
 Once installed, the program creates a printer in your windows printers list.
 When you are ready to create a PDF from any existing document, simply go to File > Print ... and then select the printer.
 It will ask you to choose where you would like to save your new PDF.
 Simple!

 This program does have a couple of disadvantages.
 One is that you can't create "fillable forms", or PDFs that you can type data into and save it.
 It just creates a static PDF of your document, so if you are looking for one of those slick online application forms, you will need to look elsewhere.
 Try PDF Creator Here

 Cascade Server is a content management system used for maintaining websites here at Tarleton.
 For more information about this system, visit the CMS Tutorial Web Site.

-Active Data Calendar is Tarleton's new calendar system that will be implemented in Summer 2013.
-If you are interested in creating a calendar for your department or organization's website, please contact firstname.lastname@example.org.
+If you are interested in creating an online calendar for your department or organization's website, please contact email@example.com.